 Walking the Carlsbad Sea Wall Trail

 As stated previously, the Carlsbad Sea Wall Trail is a part of the California State Beaches, and I urge you to look at the Sea Wall itself.
-Here you can see a few examples of the native plants found in Southern California.
+Here are a few examples of the native plants found in Southern California.

-First and foremost, it is important to mention that this trail is wheelchair accessible and is a 1.4 miles round trip.
+First and foremost, it is essential to mention that this trail is wheelchair accessible and is a 1.4 miles round trip.